 When it comes to remodeling your bathroom, the process of narrowing down the options is daunting.
-You can’t afford to do it all—no matter how much luxury you build into the space, there’s always “just one more thing” you could add.
-That’s why taking the time to seriously review how you use the space and setting goals for your remodel will keep you on track as you make important decisions about floor plan, fixtures, tile and more.
+You can't afford to do it all — no matter how much luxury you build into the space, there’s always "just one more thing" you could add.
+That's why taking the time to seriously review how you use the space and setting goals for your remodel will keep you on track as you make important decisions about the floor plan, fixtures, tile and more.

-While you’re brainstorming ideas for your new bathroom, cut out pictures from magazines and learn about various bathroom design layouts to gain inspiration.
-“When my clients bring pictures and have thought about their dream bathrooms, it gives me direct insight as to what they are looking for and helps me understand what they are envisioning for the project,” says Lori Carroll, president, Lori Carroll & Associates, Tucson, Ariz.
+While you're brainstorming ideas for your new bathroom, cut out pictures from magazines or use online tools to learn about various bathroom layouts to gain inspiration.
+"When my clients bring pictures and have thoughts about their dream bathroom, it gives me direct insight as to what they are looking for and helps me understand what they are envisioning for the project," says Lori Carroll, president, Lori Carroll & Associates, Tucson, Ariz.

-The master bathroom design is equally about function and setting a relaxing mood.
+Bathroom design is equally about function and setting a relaxing mood.
 Chances are, this room is shared and space allowances must be made for two.
-“We are seeing master bathrooms and dressing rooms being designed at the same time,” says Cameron Snyder, president, Roomscapes Luxury Design Center, Boston, Mass., and past-president of the National Kitchen & Bath Association (NKBA).
-He notes that the dressing room often serves as the entryway to the master bath.
+"We are seeing main bathrooms and dressing rooms being designed at the same time," says Cameron Snyder, president, Roomscapes Luxury Design Center, Boston, Mass., and past president of the National Kitchen & Bath Association (NKBA).
+He notes that the dressing room often serves as the entryway to the main bath.

-Here are some questions and considerations to ponder as you dream up your future master bath:
+Here are some questions and considerations to ponder as you dream up your future dream bathroom: